-Molecular Labeling Kits on ZAGENO
+Molecular Labeling on Zageno

 The most common means of labeling uses fluorophores, as they are very sensitive and generally do not affect the properties of the target molecule.
 The process usually involves the binding of the fluorophore to a probe, (quite often an antibody or amine), that will bind the target molecule.
 When the binding is complete, the fluorescence can be viewed by excitation, through a fluorescent microscope, for example.
 Fluorescent labeling is required for experiments such as: ELISA, FISH, and fluorescent microscopy, to name a few.